multiple hobbies on a desk

 Am I a Scanner Personality?
-Signs You Have a Multipassionate Brain
+Why You Start Everything and Finish Nothing

 Ever start a new hobby and immediately Google “best supplies for beginners,” buy them all, sign up for a course, and make a Pinterest board before the first package even arrives?